 In the past few years, there have been numerous cases where students giving their board exams have resolved to commit to suicide, for the mere reason of not being able to manage exam pressure and, of course, peer pressure.

-After researching as well as thinking stress management thoroughly, I have come up with a few idea to help you cope with this nasty pressure in creative and effective ways.
-The third way works so well.
+After researching as well as thinking stress management thoroughly, I have come up with a few ideas to help you cope with this nasty pressure in creative and effective ways.
+The third way works SO well.

 If any subject has got you feeling suffocated (not literally), talk it out with your parents.
 Remember, they have gone through this whole drill.